 The best written resume is worthless if no one sees it!

-Check the spelling and grammar of your reverse chronological order resume.
+In process of writing your resume check the spelling and grammar.
 Use the word processor's spell and grammar checker.
 If you are not confident of your ability to detect grammatical, punctuation and English or other language usage errors or if you need help in organizing your resume, bring it to a professional for assistance.

 - Maximizes the computer's ability to "read" your resume.